darksidemilk/FogApi/docs/commands/New-FogObject.md

 ## PARAMETERS

 ### -type
-the type of api object
+the type of api object, either objecttasktype or object

 ```yaml
 Type: String